ibliskavka/bliskavka-com/source/_posts/chat-gpt-reading-list.md

 This book might be useful if you are looking to use ChatGPT to create a bunch of ChatGPT content for your blog.

-The title looks like click-bait for a reason (it is).
+The title looks like clickbait for a reason (it is).
 The book is full of lists that include a heading, and a small paragraph.
 Along with a list of tools and a prompt dump.

 I felt like some sections were written by ChatGPT.

 ### Modern Generative AI with ChatGPT and OpenAI Models - Valentina Alto

 This is my favorite book so far.
-It covers some history, ethics, limitations, and has code and use case examples.
+It covers some history, ethics, and limitations.
+The book also has code and use case examples.

 Chapter 10 had a use case which is right up my alley.
 Using an Azure OpenAI instance to analyze call center transcripts.